0queue/fixerss/README.md

 root while pointing towards the sub project's sources.
 Example:

 ```
-$ cargo sqlx migrate --source fixerss/migrations info
+$ cargo sqlx migrate --source server/migrations info
 ```

 ## Binaries

-- `fixerss`: The server that reads a config, serves generated rss files, and periodically scrapes the configured websites
+- `server`: The server that reads a config, serves generated rss files, and periodically scrapes the configured websites
-- `config-runner`: Scrapes the given config and outputs the generated rss.
+- `oneshot`: Scrapes the given config and outputs the generated rss once.
              Useful for debugging css selectors.